St. John's, 1815-2010

 With Confederation came major changes.
 The city was able to call on major resources from the provincial and federal governments for the first time, and was finally able to provide publicly subsidized housing and clear the central slum by the 1960s.
 The city's rapidly expanding population and the increase in the use of cars and trucks allowed the city to expand at a much greater rate than before.
 It quickly grew beyond its downtown boundaries to encompass much of the surrounding area.
 Neighboring communities also grew, becoming commuter towns feeding into St. John's, which was developing into the predominant regional and provincial service centre.

-While problems with the cod fishery caused major economic difficulties for Newfoundland and St. John's in the late 20th century, by the time of the 1992 cod moratorium St. John's was already a service and supply centre for the burgeoning offshore oil industry.
+While problems with the cod fishery caused major economic difficulties in the late 20th century for Newfoundland and Labrador, including St. John's, by the time of the 1992 cod moratorium the city was already a service and supply centre for the burgeoning offshore oil industry.
 The oil boom has been advantageous to Newfoundland and Labrador as a whole, but it has been particularly beneficial to St. John's and the surrounding area, where in 2011 unemployment is low and property values and rental rates are high and increasing.

 Although its status as a service and administration centre for the fishing industry has long been overshadowed by more general administrative and governmental roles, the city of St. John's remains an important maritime service centre.
 It is the centre of government for the province of Newfoundland and Labrador, as well as the island's major service centre for health care, large corporations (especially the oil industry), and government.
 In two centuries the population has grown from 10,000 people living very close to the harbour to a St. John's Census Metropolitan Area population of over 200,000 people spread over 400km2.
 With a bright economic future based on the oil industry (at least in the short term) and continuing urbanization, St. John's will continue to be a growing city.